MPBL Most Valuable Player award

 The MPBL Most Valuable Player award is an annual Maharlika Pilipinas Basketball League award given to the best player of the regular season.
 It was first awarded during the 2018–19 MPBL season.

-As of 2024, four players have won the award with the most recent recipient, Justine Baltazar, being the only winner of multiple MVPs and also the only recipient who has also won Finals Most Valuable Player.
+As of 2025, five players have won the award with the most recent recipient Abra's Dave Ildefonso.
+Justine Baltazar, being the only winner of multiple MVPs and also the only recipient who has also won Finals Most Valuable Player.

 Winners

 John Wilson was the recipient of the MVP award in the 2019–20 season.

 Justine Baltazar (pictured with the Converge FiberXers) is the most recent recipient and the only player to win the award multiple times (2023 and 2024).